thiagocapuano/waves-documentation/en/ride/ride-script/account-script.md

 {-# SCRIPT_TYPE ACCOUNT #-}
 ```

-Account script is attached to an [account](/blockchain/account.md) with a set script transaction.

-An [account](/blockchain/account.md) with the attached script is called a [smart account](/blockchain/smart-account.md).
+An account script is attached to the [account](/blockchain/account.md) with a [set script transaction](/blockchain/transaction-type/set-script-transaction.md).
+An account with the attached account script is called a [smart account](/blockchain/smart-account.md).
+Only one script can be attached to an account.